petrickjerico/tp/docs/UserGuide.md

 The help window shows most of the available CLI commands.

-- The green part is the name of the command
+- The cyan part is the name of the command
 - The purple part lists all the arguments that can be adjust in a customary manner.
-- Please refer to the description below for more details in each command.

 ![HelpWindow](images/HelpWindow.png)